autowarefoundation/autoware-documentation/docs/how-to-guides/training-machine-learning-models/training-models.md

 To train custom CenterPoint models and convert them into ONNX format for deployment in Autoware, please refer to the instructions provided in the README file included with the
 **"lidar_centerpoint"** package.
 These instructions will provide a step-by-step guide for training CenterPoint model.

-In order to assist you with your training process, we have also included an example dataset in the Tier4 dataset format.
+In order to assist you with your training process, we have also included an example dataset in the TIER IV dataset format.
 This dataset contains 600 lidar frames and covers 5 classes, including 6905 cars, 3951 pedestrians, 75 cyclists, 162 buses, and 326 trucks.
 You can utilize this example dataset to facilitate your training efforts.